Wednesday, 8 January 2020

-The very first naked people in the world were of course Adam and Eve when they went around with no clothes on having barbeques in paradise.
-(Say, that's a great title for an Oscar winning movie "Barbeque in Paradise).
-Then they met a talking snake who pointed at their rude bits and that was the end of that.
+Anyway ...
+The very first naked people in the world were of course Adam and Eve when they went around with no clothes and having barbecues in paradise.

 So there you have it.
-Rude nakedness covered by the clothes we wear.
-Scandalous.
+Rude nakedness - and all because of global warming.